0 1 ยท 0x F ยท 10 Binary ยท Octal ยท Decimal ยท Hex

 Base Arithmetic Calculator

 Perform arithmetic operations directly in different number bases without converting to decimal first.
-This is essential for understanding how computers perform calculations at the bit level.
+Essential for understanding bitwise operations and how computers calculate at the register level.

 ๐Ÿงฎ Multi-Base Calculator